ncsa/Nightingale_real/docs/source/accessing/getting_acct.rst

 **Note:** In addition to creating a new account, this process will automatically enroll you into NCSA's Duo multi-factor authentication (https://go.ncsa.illinois.edu/2fa), which is required to log into Nightingale.
 (This is not the same as the University of Illnois's Duo.)

-**2. Request LDAP Group For Your Project**
+**2. Request Project Group**

-If your project hasn't been added to Nightingale yet, your PI needs to make a request for an LDAP group to be created for it.
+If your project hasn't been added to Nightingale yet, your PI needs to make a request for a project to be created for it.
 Once the form is completed they should get a response in a couple of days.

-- **To create an LDAP group**, use this form `<https://xras-submit.ncsa.illinois.edu/opportunities/531957/requests/new>` (authenticating with your NCSA identity)_
+- **To create a project group**, use this form `<https://xras-submit.ncsa.illinois.edu/opportunities/531957/requests/new>` (authenticating with your NCSA identity)_

 **3. Request Nightingale Access**